makwaijun/personalwebpagev2/content/Poetry/Poetry4.md

 ---

 ### I Bid Farewell,
-With best wishes; Good lucks; You will be fines.
+With "best wishes"; "Good lucks"; "You will be fines".
 The subject of memory, the consequence of time.

 To have grown up with the world, heartstrings tugged afar.

-Heartwrought pacts written in lightness of dawn, that fade into dusk and sunk into muddy tar.
+Heartwrought pacts written in greetings of morn,
+that fade into dusk and sunk into muddy tar.

-&nbsp;

 But today I pledge and today I honor,
 the moments spent, the troubled pains.

-These i somberly relish, not knowing the paths b'crossed again.
+These I somberly relish,
+not knowing the paths b'crossed again.

-&nbsp;

-Inked as short inscriptions into the annals of the mind.
+Inked as short inscriptions
+into the annals of the mind.

-Old tales whispered from neural crevasses that none will ever find.
+Old tales whispered from neural crevasses
+that none will ever find.

-These I scrawl on sepia parchment with a heart under reticent duress.
+These I scrawl on sepia parchment
+with a heart under reticent duress.
 Succinct as it should be.
 Not a second more and not a moment less.

-&nbsp;

-Til we meet again at that wedding or the funeral.
+Til we meet again at that wedding or funeral.

-Tis hard to wish for the next
+'Tis hard to wish for the next
 serendipitous travel.

 ---